Combatting Illegal Trade in Wildlife

 IATA is working with the aviation industry to support the work of enforcement agencies in combating the illegal trade in wildlife.

 Playlist: Watch Prince William, Lord Hague and Sir Tim Clarke on the United for Wildlife Taskforce

 Awareness training for airline staff

 The United for Wildlife Transport TaskForce working with the aviation industry

 From airlines to shipping lines – the Taskforce aims to jointly examine the role of the transport industry in the illegal wildlife trade and aims to identify ways the sector can break the chain between suppliers and consumers.

 resolution denouncing the illegal trade in wildlife and wildlife products and pledging to partner with government authorities and conservation organizations in the fight against the traffickers of protected species.

 Buckingham Palace Declaration which aims at reducing the illegal trade of wildlife.
-A total of 39 airlines have also signed up to this Declaration as well as a number of other aviation stakeholders thus underlining the aviation industry’s commitment to sustainability.
+39 airlines have also signed up as well as a number of other aviation stakeholders, underlining the aviation industry’s commitment to sustainability.

-- The IWTF holds meetings/webinars approximately every two months, and is open to all IATA member airlines.
+ENCOM, IATA’s environmental governance body, has formed the IATA Wildlife Task Force (IWTF) to identify and review emerging wildlife conservation issues within the industry and develop appropriate response.
+The IWTF holds meetings/webinars approximately every two months, and is open to all IATA member airlines.
 Please contact us for more information at